| Are you a Retired or Former Supply Officer? The Foundation has a unique opportunity available for you!

 - Work with the Board in identifying and executing approved plans for fundraising campaigns, events and activities

-- Work with the Communications Director and the Communications Committee to deepen and refine the Foundation’s portfolio of communications – including web-based, social media and print outlets -- with the goal of creating a stronger and wider-known brand
+- Work with the Communications Director and the Communications Committee to deepen and refine the Foundation’s portfolio of communications – including web-based, social media and print medium -- with the goal of creating a stronger and wider-known brand

 - Assure the public image, marketing efforts, media activity and related events accurately reflect the mission

 - Oversee the distribution of marketing materials for the Foundation